 The information needed to solve this type cache must be available to the general community and the puzzle should be solvable from the information provided on the cache page.

 For many caches of this type, the coordinates listed are not of the actual cache location, but a general reference point, such as a nearby parking location.
-The posted coordinates should be no more than 1-2 miles (2-3 km) away from the true cache location.
+Final coordinates must be less than 2 miles (3.2 km) from the posted coordinates.
 This allows the cache to show up on the appropriate vicinity searches and means that the mileage of Trackables passing through the cache will be reasonably accurate.
 Add the final set of coordinates and any additional waypoints to the cache listing before submitting for review.

 Before you submit the cache listing, post a Note to Reviewer with an explanation of how the puzzle is solved.
 This log will auto-delete on publication.

-A challenge cache is a variation of a puzzle cache that enhances the geocaching experience.
-It will typically require the cacher to meet a reasonable and positive Geocaching-, Waymarking- or Wherigo-related qualification.
-If you are thinking of creating such a cache, please review the additional specifications in our Knowledge Book article.
+A challenge cache is a variation of a Mystery cache that enhances the geocaching experience.
+It will typically require the cacher to meet a reasonable and positive geocaching-related qualification.
+If you are thinking of creating such a cache, please review the additional specifications in our Help Center.

 This cache type pays homage to an older form of scavenger hunt.
 A Letterbox Hybrid must include significant GPS usage for at least part of the hunt.
 Letterbox-style clues may be used to guide seekers to the container, but only if the clues are accompanied by coordinates specific to the hide.
 The container for a Letterbox Hybrid must include a stamp, which stays with the geocache and may be used by letter-boxers to stamp their personal letter-boxing book.
 The cache can be logged without using the stamp.